The Great Hall from a 1911 postcard

-• House & Family History: Eltham began life, possibly in the 13th century, as an ecclesiastical palace.
+House & Family History: Eltham Palace began life, possibly in the 13th century, as an ecclesiastical palace.
 In 1305 the Bishop of Durham gifted Eltham to King Edward II and the Palace remained a royal residence until the 16th century.
-In the 1470s Edward IV, whose favorite residence this was, built the only fully surviving element of the medieval palace, the Great Hall.
+In the 1470s Edward IV, whose favorite residence this was, built the only fully surviving element of the Medieval palace, the Great Hall.
 The Grade I-listed room, which has the third-largest hammerbeam roof in England, is where the young Prince Henry, later Henry VIII, played as a child.
 After Henry VII rebuilt Greenwich Palace in the early 16th century, Eltham slipped into a long decline.
-By the mid-17th century the Palace was mostly a ruinous; it was during this time that Anthony van Dyck was given a grace-and-favour suite of rooms in the Palace as a country retreat.
-All that remains today of the medieval palace is the Great Hall, fragments of walls of other buildings, and the 15th century bridge that crosses the moat.
-Eltham was restored in the 1930s by the Courtaulds, who also added the Grade II* Art Deco style additions, often called Eltham Court.
+By the mid-17th century the palace was mostly ruinous; it was during this time that Anthony van Dyck was given a grace-and-favour suite of rooms at Eltham as a country retreat.
+All that remains today of the Medieval palace is the Great Hall, fragments of walls of other buildings, and the 15th century bridge that crosses the moat.
+Eltham was restored in the 1930s by Stephen and Virginia Courtauld, who let the house on a 99-year lease from the Crown Estate (Stephen was a younger brother of Samuel Courtauld, founder of the Courtauld Institute of Art).
+The Courtaulds also added the Grade II*-listed Art Deco additions, the most famous of which are the Entrance Hall (designed by the Swedish designer Rolf Engströmer) and Mrs. Courtauld's bathroom, which was created by the Italian designer Piero Malacrida de Saint-August.
 According to legend, the incident that inspired Edward III's founding of the Order of the Garter in 1348 took place at Eltham Palace.
 In 1400 Henry IV hosted Manuel II Palaiologos, the only Byzantine emperor ever to visit England, at Eltham.
+In 1995 English Heritage assumed management of the palace.

 Park Listed: Grade II*